 How is seating arranged inside the venue?

-All seated bubbles will be 2 metres apart and masks must be worn at all times whilst in the venue.
-The theatre will be cleaned thoroughly before entry, and customers will be asked to sanitise their hands at the door.
+All seated bubbles will be at least 1 metre apart and masks must be worn at all times whilst in the venue.
+The venue will be cleaned thoroughly before entry, and customers will be asked to sanitise their hands at the door.

 Due to the reduced capacity, we encourage audience members to book early to secure a place.